-Students that are tardy to school will receive 3 warnings, upon the 4th tardy to school, students may receive a detention.
-Subsequent tardies may be subject to additional detentions.
+Students that are tardy to school will receive 3 warnings, upon the 4th tardy to school, students will receive a detention.
+Subsequent tardies will be subject to additional detentions or ISD.
+Classes begin at 7:40 a.m. for students.
+Students reporting to school after 9:00 a.m. will be noted as an unexcused absence.